EmotiBit/EmotiBit_Docs/Getting_Started.md

     - Each software release bundles specific firmware version that can be found in the [software release notes](https://github.com/emotibit/ofxemotibit/releases/latest).
   - If you wish to install a custom firmware or an older firmware release, you can do so using the "Load" provision in the Firmware Installer.
   - To do so,
-    - Press `L` on the first screen on the Firmware Installer (You may also notice that the Firmware Installer has a footnote with the same prompt)
+    - Press `L` on the first screen on the Firmware Installer (You may also notice that the Firmware Installer has a footnote with the same prompt.)
     - Choose the file (`.bin`) you want to install on EmotiBit
     - After selecting the file, you will return to the original Firmware Installer screen
-    - Continue with normal installation process (instructions on the screen)
+    - Continue with the normal installation process (instructions on the screen)
-  - For example, you may grab an earlier release from the [EmotiBit firmware release page](https://github.com/EmotiBit/EmotiBit_FeatherWing/releases), and install that firmware using the `Load` function in the EmotiBit Installer.
+  - For example, you may grab an earlier release from the [EmotiBit firmware release page](https://github.com/EmotiBit/EmotiBit_FeatherWing/releases) and install that firmware using the `Load` function in the EmotiBit Installer.
   - Alternatively, you can write your own custom firmware and create a binary.
 You can then use the Firmware Installer to install that binary.
   - **WARNING**: Make sure that the firmware you are trying to install has been written for the correct board version.
-Installing incompatible firmware may lead to un-expected behavior, or worse, may brick your device.
+Installing incompatible firmware may lead to unexpected behavior, or worse, may brick your device.
   </details>

 ## For Linux and Advanced Users
 - <details><summary> Installing Emotibit Firmware on Feather M0 WiFi</summary>

   - **Note**: on macOS, you will need to give the `EmotiBit FirmwareInatller` application permissions to run the contained executables.
 To do so, right click on the `EmotiBit FirmwareInstaller` app and click on Open.
 This will open the application but you may close it to proceed below.
-  - The FirmwareInstaller essentaily performs 3 actions:
+  - The FirmwareInstaller essentailly performs 3 actions:
     1. Uploads the firmware updater sketch to prep the Feather for WINC updater
     2. Updates the WINC WiFi module FW to version 19.6.1
     3. Uploads the latest EmotiBit FW onto the Feather, after the WINC has been updated